Inverse Primakoff Scattering for Axionlike Particle Coupling: Formalism

-All four channels involve full conversion or absorption of the ALPs so that the experimental measurables are the total energy at $\Ea$.
-There are no interferences among them, since all have experimentally distinguishable final states $-$ two $\gamma$s for $\Ga2g$, a single $\gamma$ for $\IPel$, $\gamma$ plus atomic de-excitation photons for $\IPex$, and $\gamma$ plus electron with atomic transition photons for $\IPion$.
-At $\ma$ much lower than the nucleus mass scales (GeV), the energy depositions at detectors are electromagnetic without complications on their nuclear recoil response.
+All four channels involve full conversion of the ALPs so that the experimental measurable is the total energy $\Ea$.
+There is no interference among them, since all have experimentally distinguishable final states $-$ two $\gamma$'s for TPD, a single $\gamma$ for $\IPel$, a $\gamma$ plus atomic de-excitation photons for $\IPex$, and a $\gamma$ plus an ionized electron with atomic transition photons for $\IPion$.
+At $\ma$ much lower than the nucleus mass scales (GeV), the energy depositions at detectors are electromagnetic without complications of nuclear recoil.

-Existing theoretical studies of IP processes focus on elastic scattering of ALPs by the Coulomb field of a target~\citep{Barshay:1981ky,Avignone:1988bv,Buchmuller:1989rb,Paschos:1993yf,Creswick:1997pg,Dent:2020jhf,Gao:2020wer}.
-The inclusive sum of all inelastic scattering channels by solar-ALP was recently estimated in Ref.~\citep{Abe:2021ocf} using the inelastic atomic charge form factor.
-We advance further in this work by systematically studying the three IP channels via well-benchmarked atomic many-body calculations.
-The axion velocity and total energy are denoted by, respectively, $\va$ and $\Ea{=}\ma/\sqrt{1{-}\va^{2}}$ (both in natural units).
-Detection of both solar- ($v_{a}{\sim}1$) and DM-ALPs ($v_{a}{\sim}10^{\mbox{-}3}$) are considered.

-The transverse electromagnetic field of the target atom is studied for the first time.
-We identify that, to be elaborated in what follows, the transverse channel dominates the $\IPion$ cross section for DM-ALP.
-Consequently, the experimental observable is a peak at $\Ea{\simeq}\ma$ in which both electron and photon have equal energy at $\Ea/2$.
-This distinct signature offers the prospects of smoking-gun identification, so that $\gagg$ can be probed with good sensitivity at $\ma$ above detector thresholds.